syslog-ng/syslog-ng/modules/python-modules/README.md

         pass
 ```

-BatchedAckTracker would call your callback every now and then, as specified
+`BatchedAckTracker` would call your callback every now and then, as specified
 by the `timeout` argument in milliseconds. `batch_size` specifies the number of
 outstanding messages at a time.
 With this interface it's quite easy to
 perform acknowledgements back to the source interface where per-message
 acknowledgements are needed (e.g. Google PubSub).

-### Creating a syslog-ng a LogSource based Source plugin
+### Creating a syslog-ng LogSource based Source plugin

-While LogFetcher gives us a convinient interface for fetching messages from
+While `LogFetcher` gives us a convinient interface for fetching messages from
 backend services via blocking APIs, it is limited to performing the fetching
 operation in a sequential manner: you fetch a batch of messages, feed the
 syslog-ng pipeline with those messages and then repeat.

-LogSource is more low-level but allows the use of an asynchronous framework
+`LogSource` is more low-level but allows the use of an asynchronous framework
-(asyncio, etc) to perform message fetching along multiple threads of
+(`asyncio`, etc) to perform message fetching along multiple threads of
 execution.

-This sample uses asyncio to generate two independent sequences of messages,
+This sample uses `asyncio` to generate two independent sequences of messages,
 one is generated every second, the other is every 1.5 seconds, running
-concurrently via an asyncio event loop.
+concurrently via an `asyncio` event loop.

 It is also pretty easy to create a source that implements a HTTP server,
 and which injects messages coming via HTTP to the syslog-ng pipeline.